-Public distancing conditions must be followed for all T3 face-to-face classes.
+Public distancing conditions must be followed for all face-to-face classes.
 To ensure this, only students enrolled in those classes will be allowed in the room.
 Class rosters will be attached to corresponding rooms and circulated among lab demonstrators.
 No over-enrolment is allowed in face-to-face class.
-Students enrolled in online classes can swap their enrolment from online to other additional, but limited, number of on-campus classes by Sunday, Week 1.
+Students enrolled in online classes can swap their enrolment from online to a limited number of oncampus classes by Sunday, Week 1.
 Please refer to your course's Microsoft Teams and Moodle sites for more information about class attendance for in-person and online class sections/activities.